veebch/boostbox/README.md

 Some notes on a command-line terminal, (reversibly) built into an old a super 8 film viewer.
 The aim is to make a **functional** terminal.

-This repository has an evolving set of command line tools that make for an efficient workflow.
-Some things to make them a little easier to navigate are in the [cheat-sheets directory](./cheatsheets).
+This repository has an evolving set of minimal command line tools that make for an efficient workflow.

 # Hardware